gigiellen10/PacmanSFMLClone/README.md

 of the game to narrow down where errors were occuring (ex: focusing on the Ghosts and ommiting Pacman code).
 This project also provided the opportunity to research common pathfinding algorithms and weigh the benefits of using one over the other for efficiency.
 Lastly, this project allowed me to familiarize myself with version controll, particularly Git.
 This project started out as a team project where each member was in charge of one element of the project, which required me to learn how to efficiently collaborate throughout the bulding process and resolve merge conflicts.
-(Note: all code in this repo is not from the team project portion and was solely developed by me).
+(Note: all code in this repo is not from the team project portion and was solely developed by me!).